Which country is cheaper, Spain or Belgium?

 Spain is extremely comfortable for travelers as it is a modern destination with plenty of amenities.
 Luxury beach vacations and historical attractions in famous cities usually come to mind when people think of Spain.
 Rightly so, because this country is modern and offers a wide array of comfortable modes of travel and vacationing.
 It's easy to find budget-friendly accommodation, but even at the lowest prices, guests can still expect to find modern and comfortable amenities.
 The roads, trains, and public transit are also clean, safe, and can get visitors anywhere.
 The tourist infrastructure here is extensive, and anyone can travel comfortably here no matter their budget or price range.

 In either Belgium or Spain, you'll find plenty of activities to fill your time.
 Most visitors tend to spend more time in Spain than Belgium because of the overall number of sights and activities.
+Usually, 3-7 days is a good amount of time for Belgium, and 7-21 days is enough time in Spain.

 It's hard to know how much time to spend in Belgium.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 The length of your ideal trip is an individual decision.